tretyakovmipt/magnetic-field-triangulation-via-deep-learning/README.md

 Also, I checked that estimating the target field as an average of the sensor values does not work.

 ## Experiment
+For the target field measurements I used a lake-shore Tesla meter.
+For the triangulating sensors I used sensors from Adafruit.
+We 3D printed a cube nesting the trinagulating sensors and fitting the Tesla meter inside.

 # Content